 In case you needed a reminder from a previous W24 article about colourism; "the term colourism describes prejudice or discrimination among people of the same ethnicity against individuals with a dark skin tone.
 It is a problem that has been going on for decades, if not centuries and it is evident across the globe."

-And then another reminder (once again); "usually we are unaware of our [relative] privileges.
+And then another reminder from an article I wrote about pretty privilege (once again); "usually we are unaware of our [relative] privileges.
 They are such a normal part of our daily lives that we don't even consider them privileges.
 So much so that when someone calls us out on any of them we feel attacked".

 I've lost many jobs to dark skinned women.
 Because I didn't fit the mould of a real black woman for people.
 And other times because that woman was more beautiful or talented.
 Being light won't get you there and keep you there, you need to work.
 And work harder to prove that point— #QueenSono (@PearlThusi) June 26, 2019